BilalNaseem1/Deep-Learning-Fall-24/README.md

 # Deep Learning by Dr. Tahir Syed - Fall 2024

-This GitHub repository contains lecture notes I created last year while taking this course.
-I will periodically upload refined versions of these notes, which you can access via the links below.
-Additionally, I will be adding lab tutorials.
-Each tutorial will include an optional but highly recommended homework task designed to complement the lectures and help you develop the skills needed for the course project.

 ## Lectures
 1. Introduction
     - [Lecture 1a - Origins of Deep Learning](https://github.com/BilalNaseem1/Deep-Learning-Fall-24/blob/main/lecture_notes/lecture-1a.pdf)